ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Octa (formerly OctaFX) offers a basic, low-cost MetaTrader platform experience alongside its proprietary web and social copy-trading platform.

-It has made great strides with its pricing options for traders, but suffers from a limited range of tradeable instruments and a lack of variety in its educational content.
-Octa holds just one regulatory license.
+Octa has made great strides with its pricing options for traders and its educational content, but suffers from a limited range of tradeable instruments.

 Octa